Week 4 of Pregnancy

 This week's tips

-• Take a pregnancy test if you haven't already—it's most accurate after a missed period
+• Take a pregnancy test if you've missed your period—home tests are most accurate from the first day of a missed period

-• Schedule your first prenatal appointment to confirm pregnancy and establish care
+• Schedule a prenatal appointment with your healthcare provider to confirm pregnancy and discuss your health history

-• Be gentle with yourself; fatigue is normal as your body adjusts
+• Be gentle with yourself—this is still very early, and fatigue is completely normal

 Looking ahead